Sewing collars & leashes with an LK-1900BN bartacking machine

 After winding, you must snip the rest of the excess coming out of the hole.
 If you don't do that, any excess will cause the bobbin to pop out of the bobbin case while sewing.
 (It sounds really bad, like the machine is destroying itself.).

-I also increased both the thread & bobbin tension around the time this got better.
-When I started using the machine, it was easier to rip stitches (after a mistake, salvaging the materials) if the thread tension was loose.
+I also increased both the thread & bobbin tension around the time this got better.When I started using the machine, I made mistakes & needed to rip stitches (start over, salvage the materials).
+To make it easier to rip stitches, I reduced the bobbin-case's thread tension (also the needle thread tension to be balanced). if the thread tension was loose.
 When I didn't need to rip stitches as often, I increased that tension.
-Maybe it was too low and that contributed to the problem.
+That could've contributed to the problem (thread retracting into the bobbin case) going away.

 But, it still seems like the winder tension can be too high (problems that seem like the thread doesn't come off the bobbin well).
 If you have trouble, loosen the winder's tension disks, try very loose.
 (Also make sure the excess thread is trimmed as close as possible before winding, and again before installing into the bobbin case.
 A small amount of excess can cause problems.)